Sedbergh

-Sedbergh (/ˈsɛdbər/ SED-bər or /ˈsɛbər/ SEB-ər) is a town and civil parish in Cumbria, England.
+Sedbergh (/ˈsɛdbər/ SED-bər or /ˈsɛbər/ SEB-ər) is a town and civil parish in the ceremonial county of Cumbria.
+It falls within the historic boundaries of the West Riding of Yorkshire.
+Since April 2023, it has been administered by Westmorland and Furness local authority.
 The 2001 census gave the parish a population of 2,705, increasing at the 2011 census to 2,765.
-Historically in the West Riding of Yorkshire, it lies about 10 mi east of Kendal, 28 mi north of Lancaster and about 10 mi north of Kirkby Lonsdale, just within the Yorkshire Dales National Park.
+It lies about 10 mi east of Kendal, 28 mi north of Lancaster and about 10 mi north of Kirkby Lonsdale, within the Yorkshire Dales National Park (the boundaries of which in this area follow those of the historic counties).
 It stands at the foot of Howgill Fells, on the north bank of the River Rawthey, which joins the River Lune 2 mi below the town.

 Situation

 Sedbergh has a narrow main street lined with shops.
 From all angles, the hills rising behind the houses can be seen.
-Until the coming of the Ingleton Branch Line in 1861, these remote places were reachable only by walking over some steep hills.
-The line to Sedbergh railway station ran from 1861 to 1954.
+Until the coming of the Ingleton branch line in 1861, these remote places were reachable only by walking over some steep hills.
+Passenger services through Sedbergh railway station ran from 1861 to 1954.

 The civil parish covers a large area, including the hamlets of Millthrop, Catholes, Marthwaite, Brigflatts, High Oaks, Howgill, Lowgill and Cautley, the southern part of the Howgill Fells and the western part of Baugh Fell.

 George Fox, a founder of the Religious Society of Friends (Quakers), spoke in the churchyard of St Andrew's Church (which Quakers of the day called a "steeple house") and on nearby Firbank Fell during his travels in the North of England in 1652.
 Briggflatts Meeting House was built in 1675.
 It is the namesake of Basil Bunting's long poem Briggflatts (1966).

-Sedbergh School is a co-educational boarding school in the town; Settlebeck School is its main state-funded secondary school.
+Sedbergh has three schools: Sedbergh Primary School, its main state funded primary school, Settlebeck School, its main state-funded secondary school, and Sedbergh School which is a co-educational public boarding school in the town.